Timothy-Lloyd/aci-tools/README.md

 Adds switches for discovery, configures the static management addresses for those switches and adds to vPC protection groups.
 All from CSV files.
 ### aci-tenant-bd-epg
 Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.
+### aci-tenant-l2out
+Playbook which links internal bridge domains to external EPGs and interfaces which allows layer 2 out connections to external networks.
+### aci-tenant-contract
+This creates filters and contracts, combines them and then assigns to both EPGs and external EPGs for l2outs.
+All using CSV files.
 ### aci-fabric-ap-switch
 Adds a switch profile (within Fabric Access Policies) which collates an added leaf selector (with block) and an interface selector profile.
 Unfortunately, it is not possible to add a switch policy via this ansible collection yet so, if required, these need to be added manually or use "default".
 ### aci-fabric-ap-aep-domain-pool
 This playbook adds and combines VLAN pools, domains and AEPs using CSV files.
-### aci-tenant-l2out
-Playbook which links internal bridge domains to external EPGs and interfaces which allows layer 2 out connections to external networks.

 ## Requirements:
 python3